-- 59. It is recommended that in relation to the proposal to stop the following grant schemes: - a. the Neighbourhood Care and Support grant scheme; - b. the Community based Support Grant scheme; and - c. the Rural Connections grant scheme - 60.
-That the Executive Member for Adult Services and Public Health notes that robust monitoring of the impact of any change will be established and enacted so that officers and providers can respond with any appropriate mitigation as required. - 61.
-As per the request by HASC, updates on our work with voluntary and community sector organisations to secure other forms of grant support will be provided on request.
+- 56. It is recommended that in relation to the proposal to stop the following grant schemes: - a. the Neighbourhood Care and Support grant scheme; - b. the Community based Support Grant scheme; and - c. the Rural Connections grant scheme - 57.
+That the Executive Member for Adult Services and Public Health notes that robust monitoring of the impact of any change will be established and enacted so that officers and providers can respond with any appropriate mitigation as required.